ArdentEo/Linux-User-and-Permission-Management-Project/README.md

 <h2>Description</h2>
-This lab concentrates on managing user authentication and authorization in a Linux environment, I utilized Bash shell commands to achieve this.
+This is a lab I did from the Google Cybersecurity Certification that concentrates on managing user authentication and authorization in a Linux environment, I utilized Bash shell commands to achieve this.
 The lab encompassed administering user and group accounts, handling file ownership and permissions, and implementing security best practices.
-By ensuring proper access controls, I enhanced the system's security posture and gained proficiency in essential command-line tools and scripting.
+By ensuring proper access controls, I can enhance the system's security posture and gained proficiency in command-line tools and scripting.
 <br />